Windows, Insulation, & Duct Sealing

 Benefits: Prescriptive or PTCS duct sealing – $250

-Low Income Weatherization Program
+Low Income Customer Program

 Eligible low income customers can receive additional incentive amounts covering a greater cost of the installation of the energy efficiency upgrade beyond the rebates quoted above and on other pages.